In theory, push-ups seem simple enough – lower your body to the ground, then push it back up. Easy!

 Managed to do a few?
 That’s great!
-You’ll find the most use out of the exercises described in levels two and three.
+You’ll get the most use out of the exercises described in levels two and three.

 Feel like you could do an endless number of push-ups?
 Check out level four for some push-up variations that are sure to challenge you.

-You can even do them with your hands braced against a wall.
+You can even do incline push-ups with your hands braced against a wall.
 Perform three sets, resting a minute between sets.
 When you can do three sets of 10 reps at a given height, lower your hands and repeat the process.

 Once you can do three or more push-ups with your hands on the floor level and you can hold a straight-arm plank for at least 30 seconds, it’s time to move on to the next level.